 The family-friendly comic actor you know and love spent two years and four months in a federal prison for drug trafficking.
 Of course, that deal was only feasible once he agreed to rat out nearly two dozen drug dealer peers.

 Almost every stand-up comedian has an interesting background and origin story of just what made them get up on stage and face the general population’s collective fear of public speaking.
-Turns out that this unsuspecting sitcom dad might be a contender for the top of that heap.
+Turns out that this unsuspecting sitcom dad might be a contender for the top of that list.

 Tim Allen’s Early Life